How to Tell if Your Cat is Sick

 If you notice any changes or signs similar to the ones listed above, your cat should be examined by your veterinarian.

-Our cats can’t talk to us and let us know what’s going on, but his or her doctor can help get to the bottom of their distress.
+Our cats can’t talk to us and let us know what’s going on, but your cat's veterinarian can help get to the bottom of their distress.
 Ideally, both dogs and cats should be seen every 6 months by a veterinarian.
 This will help identify health problems before they turn into more critical, and possibly more expensive, issues.